fgias/fgias.github.io/_posts/2024-02-22-notes-on-allen-codebase.md

 comments: true
 ---

 This post is meant to give extra comments and notes on the Allen codebase.
-For more introductory materials, see the Allen [GitLab](https://gitlab.cern.ch/lhcb/Allen/) and [documentation](https://allen-doc.docs.cern.ch/).
+For more introductory materials, see the Allen [GitLab](https://gitlab.cern.ch/lhcb/Allen/) and [documentation](https://allen-doc.docs.cern.ch/) or my earlier post: [Starter Guide: Allen and the LHCb Stack](https://fotisgiasemis.com/blog/allen-starter-guide/).
 The CUDA GNU debugger is highly recommended for exploring and understanding the codebase.

 ## Structure of Data in Allen